robertodepool/data-analytics-power-bi-report707/README.md

 4. Missing and null values on [Order Date] column were filtered out and removed
 5. Columns were renamed in accordance to Power BI conventions

-### Task 3 - Loading and Transforming the Products table
+### 3 - Loading and Transforming the Products table
 The Products table contains information about each product sold by the company, including the product code, name, category, cost price, sale price, and weight.
 1. The Products table was a .csv which was downloaded and imported to Power BI.
 2. Duplicates on Product Code column were removed